Cyber Forensics

 Workstation Information

-A workstation is known as a special computer designed for technical or scientific applications intended primarily to be used by one person at a time.
-They are commonly connected to a LAN and run multi-user operating systems.
+People know a workstation as a special computer designed for technical or scientific applications intended primarily for use by one person at a time.
+Users commonly connect them to a LAN and run multi-user operating systems.
 Follow these commands to get our workstation details.

 net config workstation >> notes.txt